-Mere moments after death, body decomposition kicks in as bacterial enzymes start to break down the body's soft tissues and spread throughout the blood vessels.
+If you're wearing "cement shoes," chances are you might find yourself "sleeping with the fishes."
+While this may sound like dialogue taken from The Godfather, it raises the real question: What happens to a corpse in water?
+Mere moments after expiring, body decomposition kicks in as bacterial enzymes start to break down the body's soft tissues and spread throughout the blood vessels.
 From there, it's a pretty predictable process of putrefaction, then bloat, purge, advanced decay, and finally, dry remains.

 However, submersion in water slows down this process and most notably, stops your body from becoming a buffet for flies and other creepy crawlies like it does on land.
-The truth is, there's just a lot we don't know about underwater body decomposition, which is why scientists have recently conducted studies and experiments ranging from recovering the bodies of plane crash victims to dumping pigs into Canadian waters.
+The truth is, there's just a lot we don't know about underwater body decomposition, which is why scientists have recently conducted studies and experiments ranging from recovering deceased victims of plane tragedies to dumping pig carcasses into Canadian waters.
 Read on to learn some gruesome facts about underwater decomposition sure to pique your morbid curiosity.

 Your Body Sinks

 It goes without saying that a body in water is going to get wet.
-However, how your body reacts to the water largely depends on how you croak.
+However, how your body reacts to the water largely depends on how you expire.
 When you drown, your lungs fill up with water, and the air sacs inside your lungs act like a sponge.
 This process causes your body to get denser than the surrounding water and sink to the bottom.

-Your Body Breaks Down...
-But Slowly
+Your Body Breaks Down - But Slowly

 Your body generally breaks down more slowly in water than in open air, but other factors can affect the rate of decomposition.
 You'll putrefy faster in warm, fresh, or stagnant water (a perfect breeding ground for bacteria) than in cold, salty, or running water.

-You Get Super Pruney and Change Colors
+You Get Super Pruney And Change Colors

 You know how your hands look after taking a long bath?
 Now imagine that, but instead of a relaxing bubble bath, picture your bloated corpse left in the ocean for months at a time.
 Needless to say, being submerged in water for that long causes your epidermis to blister and turn greenish-black.

 You Get Gas

-As your submerged corpse decays under water, bacteria in your gut and chest cavity builds up and produce methane, carbon dioxide, and hydrogen sulfide - AKA gas.
-This fragrant combination makes your body bloat up and float back up to the surface of the water.
+As your submerged corpse decays under water, bacteria in your gut and chest cavity builds up and produces methane, carbon dioxide, and hydrogen sulfide - AKA gas.
+This combination makes your body bloat and float up to the surface of the water.